seidelmiko-crypto/Covenant-of-the-Commons/README.md

 For execution: Read Documents XXI–XXIII.

+The Three Pillars

+Institutional: 501(c)(3) · LLC · Research · Protocols · Stewardship Council

+Political: Civic Congregations · 501(c)(4) · Candidate Pipeline · Policy Campaigns

+Commercial: Services · Hemp · Biochar · Fund · Cooperatives

+All three rest on The Ledger — registered, dated, falsifiable.

 The Ledger

 All registered commitments, their deadlines, failure thresholds, and outcomes are recorded in /ledger/COMMITMENTS.md.
 The ledger is append-only.
 Git history is the audit trail.

 Consultation

 An open consultation is active from 27 September 2026 to 26 December 2026.
-See /consultation/HOW-TO-RESPOND.md for submission instructions.
+See /consultation/HOW-TO-RESPOND.md for
+submission instructions.

 License

 All founding instruments are released under Creative Commons Attribution-ShareAlike 4.0 International.
 You may fork, adapt, and build upon this work, provided you attribute the source and release derivative works under the same license.

 "We have it in our power to begin the world over again." — Thomas Paine